GoogleCloudPlatform/composer-local-dev/README.md

 development purposes**.
 Cloud Composer does not support using locally deployed Cloud Composer images for production purposes.

-- Composer Local Development CLI tool supports only Cloud Composer 2 images.
+- Composer Local Development CLI tool supports only Cloud Composer 2 and 3 images.

-    You can use any version of Cloud Composer 2 with Composer Local Development CLI tool.
+  - You can use any version of Cloud Composer 2 with Composer Local Development CLI tool.

+  - Composer 3 support starts from image versions `composer-3-airflow-2.9.3-build.20`,
+    `composer-3-airflow-2.10.2-build.13` and `composer-3-airflow-2.10.5-build.0`,
+    including all images of Airflow versions greater than `2.10.5`.

 - Composer Local Development CLI tool creates local Airflow environments in a directory where you run the `composer-dev create` command.
 To access your